 In this post, we are going to make sugar free strawberry jam together!
 It’s a simple jam that is completely sugar-free and pectin free.
 Even though I didn’t use sugar I was surprised to find out that it was plenty sweet enough for us.
 This is a basic recipe that you can use with other berries too.
 I hope you’ll like it!

-I’ve been wanting to try a sugar-free jam for a while now and finally got around to make a couple of jars.
-I’ll be honest and say that I kinda have a problem with the idea… When I think about jam I think sweet, sticky goodness and no matter how sweet the fruit is, or how much honey you add, it never as sweet as when you use sugar.
+I’ve been wanting to try a sugar-free jam for a while now and finally got around to make a batch.
+I’ll be honest and say that I kinda have a problem with the idea… When I think about jam I think sweet, sticky goodness and no matter how sweet the fruit is, or how much honey you add, it never as sweet as when you use good ol’ sugar.

-My jams never have the traditional ratio of 1:1 between sugar and fruit anyway.
-If I use 2lb of fruit, I usually add 1/4th of that in sugar, so I was already on my way to much less sugar before, but I really wanted to try the sugar-free version too.
+I never make jam with the traditional ratio of 1:1 between sugar and fruit anyway.
+If I use 2 lb of fruit, I’ll add 1lb of sugar.
+Most of the time I stick to that ratio.
+So I was already making jams with less sugar, but I really wanted to try a sugar-free version too.

-I never use store-bought pectin anyway, though.
-I use lemon seeds instead which have natural pectin in them.
-If you would like to see how I usually make my jams, without pectin and less sugar, check out this peach jam recipe.
+A side note here… Instead of buying pectin at the store, I use lemon seeds in my jams (if I don’t add chia seeds).
+Lemon seeds have natural pectin in them.
+If you’d like to see how I usually make my jams, without pectin and less sugar, check out this Peach Jam Recipe.